Dr Andrew Bailey

 Philip has also been involved in benchmarking studies for clients at a number of well-known chemical companies in the areas of "blue sky" innovation, shared services and advanced materials innovation.
 He is particularly passionate about business and innovation in African countries and visited Nigeria in 2012 as part of a market research project.

 Philip holds a Bachelor's degree in Chemical Engineering and has successfully completed the South African Patent Examination Board's Group 1 examinations, which included the subjects of Legal Framework for the Protection of Intellectual Property in SA, South African Patent and Design Law and Practice and Selected International Patent Laws.
 Philip has also completed the Southern African Research and Innovation Managers Association (SARIMA)'s first IP Commercialisation short course hosted by the Stellenbosch University in 2013.
-He is a member of SARIMA.
+He is an Executive Committee member of SARIMA.

 Francois joined the RC&I team in March 2014, having worked at Tecmo Automation, Newcom Fluid Management and the NorthWest University CRCED.
 In this National IP Management Office (NIPMO)-funded post, Francois will rely on his expertise and experience to move projects through the innovation space so that ultimately IP emanating from UCT researcher can be successfully applied in industry / for the benefit of society.
 He will primarily be involved in the management of the UCT PreSeed Fund and UCT TIA Seed Fund and associated projects.